Earthquakes are dangerous and unpredictable.

-But, the biggest loss of life comes from poorest countries.
+But, the biggest loss of life comes from the poorest countries.
 Countries that have alerts in place cannot afford the upkeep.
 Often, these communities do not have access to technology to make buildings safer.

 Companies are working to help those who need it.
 Cisco has it’s Tactical Operations department, which helps countries set up emergency communications when disaster strikes.
-Startups all over the world are helping find new solutions.
+Startups all over the world are helping to find new solutions.

 As the IoT grows, many, rightly, look at the negatives, such as privacy.
 But there are so many positives to come out of this technology.
 Maybe one day we can predict earthquakes days in advance, and save millions of lives.